ClickBeights/SnakePit/Windows Privilege Escalation/README.md

 The tool monitor for specific directories defined in the script using a monitor thread that calls the **start_monitor** function, details are in the script.
 <br>
 <br>

+## Extended Files Monitoring
+After finding files that could lead to PE, we want to ensure our payload gets injected in the executed file before it gets delete as part of it's life cycle.
+The last script in this directory does just that.
+By first defining a dictionary of code snippets that match a particular file extension, the script works with more flexibility into injecting a netcat command to provide us a shell for interactive access.<br>
+\- This and all other scripts in here can be tested using the vulnerable service **1.BHservice.py**.